 What Is Krill Oil?

-Krill Oil is derived from tiny shrimp-like crustaceans that reside at the bottom of the oceanic food chain in the Antartic Ocean.
+Krill Oil is derived from tiny shrimp-like crustaceans that reside at the bottom of the oceanic food chain in the Antarctic Ocean.
 Krill feed off of phytoplankton and zooplankton, which are incredibly abundant in micronutrients.
 Because Krill live on such a nutrient-rich and sustainable diet, they are an incredible source of Omega-3's and antioxidants.

 What Is Fish Oil?

-Fish oil is a general health supplement that is created from cold water oily fish such as salmon, herring, mackerel, anchovies, and sardines.
+Fish oil is a general health supplement that is created from cold-water oily fish such as salmon, herring, mackerel, anchovies, and sardines.
 Fish oil is rich in the Omega-3 fatty acids, DHA and EPA, which can also be found in foods such as flax and walnuts.
 Through several clinical studies, fish oil has been proven to help cardiovascular function, immune system health, brain health, and inflammation.

 Since Krill oil is bound in phospholipids and not triglycerides, the addition of the phosphate group permits more efficient digestion and absorption.
-Krill oil is absorbed in 2-3 hours as compared to fish oil, which can take anywhere from 48-72 hours, therefore prolonging the benefits associated with inflammation and workout recovery.
+Krill oil is absorbed in 2-3 hours as compared to fish oil, which can take anywhere from 48-72 hours, therefore prolonging the benefits associated with inflammation and workout recovery

-2. Krill Oil Contains Astaxanthin
+Krill Oil Vs. Fish Oil: Krill Oil Contains Astaxanthin

 One of the many reasons Krill Oil is better than Fish Oil, is because it contains the world's most powerful antioxidant Astaxanthin.
-Astaxanthin is a carotenoid or an antioxidant which helps fight the build-up of free radicals and suppress the signs of aging.
+Astaxanthin is a carotenoid: an antioxidant which helps fights the build-up of free radicals and suppress the signs of aging.
 Free radicals are uncharged molecules having an unpaired valence electron that can cause damage to your immune system, as a by-product from numerous cellular reactions.
 Astaxanthin also plays a crucial role in reducing inflammation of the cardiovascular system and improving immune system function by increasing HDL-cholesterol which helps the body rid of plaque build up on the arterial walls.

 If you care about the environment and the preservation of the beautiful world we live in, krill oil is the responsible and sustainable choice to make when choosing an Omega-3 supplement.
 Why?
 Krill are tiny shrimp-like crustacean that measure between a minuscule 1-6cm in length and which are found in the deep, clean waters of the Antarctic Ocean, which feed primarily on phytoplankton and zooplankton.
 Because of their short lifespan, krill simply don’t accumulate heavy metals, pesticides and other toxins as compared to fish oil.
 In 2008, the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) set a precautionary catch limit of 5.6-million tons of krill.
 However the annual catch only measures 0.3% of the unexploited biomass of krill.
-Therefore, harvesting krill for krill oil production, won’t interfere with the long-term marine ecosystem.
+Therefore, harvesting krill for krill oil production won’t interfere with the long-term marine ecosystem.

 Fish Oil, has been the preferred method for Omega-3 supplementation for years.
 However, overwhelming evidence proves that Krill Oil and it's powerful antioxidant Astaxanthin have even greater health benefits, especially for post-workout recovery, due to the bioavailability and inflammation response.
 Do yourself a favor and replace the four pills of fish oil you take a day with one 500mg capsule of Krill Oil.
 It will provide you with better results and better overall health.
 Not to mention, you can finally ditch the fish burps.